Directorate-General for Health and Food Safety

-When preparing its policy and proposals relating to consumer safety, public health and the environment, the Commission relies on independent Scientific Committees to provide it with sound scientific advice and draw its attention to new and emerging problems.
-The Scientific Committees can call on additional expertise from a pool of scientific advisors and a database of experts.
+When preparing policy and proposals related to consumer safety, health and the environment, the Commission relies on independent Scientific Committees to provide it with sound scientific advice and draw its attention to new and emerging problems.
+The Scientific Committees can call on additional expertise from a reserve list and a database of experts.

-The following three Scientific Committees started their work in March 2009:
+The following two Scientific Committees started their work in April 2016:

 - Scientific Committee on Consumer Safety (SCCS)

-- Scientific Committee on Health and Environmental Risks (SCHER)
+- Scientific Committee on Health, Environmental and Emerging Risks (SCHEER)

-The Inter-Committee Coordination Group, composed of the chairs and vice-chairs of the three Committees, helps coordinate the Committees and deals with:
+The Inter-Committee Coordination Group, composed of the chairs and vice-chairs of the two Committees, helps coordinate the Committees and deals with:

 - matters relating to harmonisation of risk assessment